Duve3/Duve3/README.md

 ### Hi there 👋 I'm Duve3!
+Im a teenager who happens to develop on github!
+I enjoy coding and my favorite language is python🐍.
+Currently I am looking to more languages and hope to become an amazing dev eventually.

 <!--
 **Duve3/Duve3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.